kolemannix/ibcm-assembler/README.md

 ## Usage

-java -jar ibcm-assembler "output/file/name" symbolic/ibcm/file"
+java -jar ibcm-assembler input-file output-file

-Will store output in a file with specified name and extension .ibcm
+Will store output in a file with specified name and extension .ibcm.

 ## Example

-Take a look at the example directory: addition.sibcm is a sample input file (sibcm stands for symbolic-IBCM) addition.ibcm is the output for that file.
+Take a look at the example directory: addition.sibcm is a sample input file (sibcm stands for source-IBCM or symbolic-IBCM) addition.ibcm is the output for that file.

 ## License